debils-tech/not_zero/docs/features.md

 - Habit list UI supports compact and expanded layouts
 - Habit events integrate with the app’s statistics and scoring system

+### Daily check-in

+- Daily “check in” flow that encourages opening the app regularly and building a streak
+- On app open, shows a dialog to start/continue a streak (or notify about a lost streak)
+- Each check-in awards points; the amount increases with longer streaks and is integrated into the total score/statistics

 ### Quick statistics

 - Simple charts and counters (powered by `fl_chart`) to provide a quick view on progress